How to Bathe Your Baby

 Water as a cleanser doesn't remove the fat-soluble impurities left behind under nappies and clothes, and if they remain, they can cause the delicate skin barrier to break down.
 And water alone can actually dry your baby’s skin.
 Repeated use of water only, especially when hard or chlorinated, has been shown to cause moisture loss from the skin cells, which can leave baby skin irritated or red.

-A gentle baby specific cleanser like JOHNSON'S® TOP-TO-TOE® Baby Bath is recommended to help cleanse effectively.
+A gentle baby specific cleanser like JOHNSON'S® TOP-TO-TOE® Wash is recommended to help cleanse effectively.

 Ideal Baby Cleanser: